ctphoenix/Python-Course-Material/chapter1.md

 The ratio of the areas of a circle and the square inscribing it is `pi/4`.
 In this exercise, we will find a way to approximate this value.

 *** =instructions
-- The functions `rand` and `in_circle` are Find how many of `R=1000` two-dimensional points selected at random from `[-1,1]^2` fall within the unit circle, and print your answer.
-This proportion is an estimate of the ratio of the two volumes!
+- The functions `rand` and `in_circle` are defined from previous exercises.
+Find how many of `R=1000` two-dimensional points selected at random from `[-1,1]^2` fall within the unit circle, and print your answer.
+This proportion is an estimate of the ratio of the two areas!

 *** =hint
 -  Use your functions `rand()` and `in_circle((x,y))` are pre-loaded from previous parts.
 Using these functions, create a list of 1000 points, test if they fall within the unit circle.
 Store your answers as a list of booleans called `inside`.